codeyogg/Cloud_Computing/README.md

 You should be able to run both the services as docker containers and test them using curl.

 Commands used:
-for Building the dockefile:
+-for Building the dockefile:

 docker build dockerfile -t s1

-for mapping the ports of service1 and service2 docker run  -p 0.0.0.0:5000:5000 s1
+-for mapping the ports of service1 and service2:

+docker run  -p 0.0.0.0:5000:5000 s1
 docker run  -p 0.0.0.0:5001:5000 s2 &

-docker ps
+-for checking the running docker processes: docker ps

 Step 3.

 Connect the 2 services
 -we use the command ro get the ip of both the services service : docker inspect d | grep IPAdd
 response: